Updated July 17, 2023

 - Scottish Mortgage Investment Trust Plc: Launched on 01 Jan 1909, the fund is managed by Baillie Gifford & Co Limited and is domiciled in the UK.
 It is a portfolio of long-term investments selected from across the globe to generate a maximum total return for the shareholders in the form of capital gain and dividend payout.
 Currently, the market capital of the fund is GBP14,189.60million against a net asset value of GBP14,412.37million.
 Over the last 1/ 3/ 5 years, the fund has generated a total return of 90.85%/ 128.84%/ 301.74%.

 - Manchester & London Investment Trust Plc: Launched on 08 Dec 1997, the fund is managed by M&L Capital Management and Midas Investment Management Ltd. It is also domiciled in the UK.
-The fund not only invests in various sectors in the UK and overseas but also in fixed-income securities with the primary objective of maximizing capital appreciation while generating a reasonable income level for the investors.
+The fund invests in various sectors in the UK and overseas and in fixed-income securities to maximize capital appreciation while generating a reasonable income level for the investors.
 Currently, the market capital of the fund is GBP234.88million against a net asset value of GBP236.58million.
 Over the last 1/ 3/ 5 years, the fund has generated a total return of 26.39%/ 90.63%/ 221.91%.

 - Monks Investment Trust: Launched on 06 Feb 1929, the fund is managed by Baillie Gifford & Co Limited and is domiciled in the UK.
 Its primary objective is to invest in a portfolio of globally quoted stocks to achieve maximum capital growth, which takes priority over generating regular income.
 Currently, the market capital of the fund is GBP2,599.53million against a net asset value of GBP2,501.83million.
 Over the last 1/ 3/ 5 years, the fund has generated a total return of 28.39%/ 62.79%/ 199.02%.